andre-araujo/react-styleguide/README.md

 - Elements doesn't have [sub-components](#sub-components).
   > Why?
 Elements should be small and has single responsability, if it needs any subcompenent, it should be a module.

+- **Elements can not be broken**.
+  > Why?
+If an element can be broken in pieces, it is not the smallest as possible.

 - Every element should repass unnused props to their root element.
   > Why?
 It increase reusability, repassing remaining props to the root component makes gives them the ability to change html attributes, such as data-attributes, width, height, ...